 Double pane windows, insulated glass units (IGUs), triple pane windows and thermopane windows are all terms for modern windows with enhanced insulation properties.
 Unlike single pane windows, these windows are made up of two or more pieces of glass spaced to a specific width with air or gas in between to provide insulation.
 Double pane windows are twice as effective as single pane windows at retaining heat in winter and cool air in the summer.

 Double pane windows are sealed during manufacturing to prevent moisture between the panes and provide increased insulation.
 The spacer between the panes may be filled with a desiccant (a moisture-absorbing material) to keep the space in between the panes dry.
 Sometimes, the spaces between panes are also filled with argon or krypton gas to provide even better insulation.

-When the seal around these windows fails, fresh air containing moisture can leak into the space between the two pieces of glass where the moisture condenses.
-The result is a milky appearance or actual water droplets on the inside of the windows, obscuring the view.
+When the seal around these panes fails, fresh air (containing moisture) leaks into the space between the panes where it condenses.
+The result is a milky appearance on the inside of the window.

 Condensation Signals Seal Failure

 When condensation appears between panes it signals that the IGU is no longer working.
 This most often means that the seal is no longer airtight – though the issue may also be caused by a hairline fracture in the glass.

 How to Get Rid of Condensation Between Double Pane Windows

 It's unlikely that a condensation-laden IGU is "fixable."
 While some may suggest that condensation can be cleared by drilling small holes into a pane and filling it with desiccant, it's more effective to replace the whole glass unit.